-65. From the 2019-20 academic year onwards, providers will be required to include financial information relating to spend on activities included in their access and participation plan in their audited financial statements.
-In addition, under the terms and conditions of OfS funding, the OfS's student premiums will be earmarked to contribute towards the aims and objectives set out in a provider's approved access and participation plan.
-Therefore, in its financial statements, the provider's independent auditor's report will be required to include an opinion about the provider's use of these funds for the purposes given.
-Information about these requirements will be set out in the OfS's accounts direction that will be published later this year.

-- 66. The OfS will also collect financial information about a provider's access and participation plan expenditure through the financial returns submitted as part of monitoring of the ongoing condition of registration for financial viability and sustainability (condition D).
-Information about the requirements will be included in the monitoring and intervention guidance for providers that will published later this year. - 67.
-Although from 2019-20 providers do not need to report spend on success and progression to the OfS, they should ensure that they understand their spend across the lifecycle so that: - a. they understand the additional costs of supporting underrepresented groups across the lifecycle and, as part of their evaluation of activity, they can assess the cost effectiveness of their approach - b. they are able to respond to any specific condition or enhanced monitoring requirements that may require reports on spend in these areas - c. they are able to report as a matter of course in future if the funding landscape changes or the OfS's evaluation of any change determines that it is detrimental to its strategy, as specified in 'A new approach to regulating access and participation in English higher education: Consultation outcomes' (OfS 2018.53)8.
+- 64. From the 2019-20 academic year onwards, providers are required to include financial information relating to spend on activities included in their access and participation plan in their audited financial statements.
+In addition, under the terms and conditions of OfS funding, the OfS's student premium funding is earmarked to contribute towards the aims and objectives set out in providers' approved access and participation plans.
+As outlined in the accounts direction, in its financial statements, the provider's independent auditor's report is required to include a report about whether, in all material respects, funds provided by the OfS have been applied in accordance with the relevant terms and conditions where applicable. - 65.
+The OfS will also collect financial information about a provider's access and participation plan expenditure through the financial returns submitted as part of monitoring of the ongoing condition of registration for financial viability and sustainability (condition D).
+Further information about the requirements is available on the OfS website.9 - 66.
+Although from 2019-20 providers do not need to report spend on success and progression to the OfS, they should ensure that they understand their spend across the lifecycle so that: - a. they understand the additional costs of supporting underrepresented groups across the lifecycle and, as part of their evaluation of activity, they can assess the cost effectiveness of their approach - b. they are able to respond to any specific condition or enhanced monitoring requirements that may require reports on spend in these areas - c. they are able to report as a matter of course in future if the funding landscape changes or the OfS's evaluation of any change determines that it is detrimental to its strategy, as specified in 'A new approach to regulating access and participation in English higher education: Consultation outcomes' (OfS 2018.53).10